Barn Cats R Us

 There is no charge for barn cat placement service.
 However, we ask that you agree to the following barn cat adoption requirements:

 - Barn cats need an ongoing source of food and water.
 It is not true that cats must be hungry in order to hunt.
-In fact, chronically hungry cats can't hunt very well, and they may pack up and leave in search of an adequate food source in someone else's barn or garage if you don't give them enough food to keep them healthy and happy.
+In fact, chronically hungry cats can't hunt very well, and they may leave in search of an adequate food source in someone else's barn or garage if you don't give them enough food to keep them healthy and happy.
 During the acclimation period, and occasionally thereafter, we recommend that you offer these cats both dry and wet food in order to show them that they are living in a good place with an ample source of tasty food.
 Read Preparing to Receive Your New Barn Cats for more information.

 - Barn cats need safe, warm shelter that is inaccessible to predators such as coyotes and loose dogs.
 Examples of suitable shelter include a dog house or some other kind of box that contains warm bedding and is placed up off the ground in a barn loft, garage, or shed that cats can access but predators cannot.
 Several people have built a small outdoor "cat house" attached to the side of a building several feet above the ground.
 You can find some great examples of barn cat shelters here.